-Published this summer in the UK and Canada.
+Published in the UK and Canada.

 A girl named Sukara is at the beach and discovers a mermaid who is upset about the damage that plastic is wreaking on her home.
 She is distraught and crying.
 Then, to her horror, the mermaid discovers that even her tears are plastic.
 She shows Sukara what is happening in the ocean because of plastic pollution.
 Sukara starts crying, and they discover something magical about humans that can save the oceans.
 Sukara embarks on a quest to share what she knows.

 Story of the Story